enzowritescode/appsec-learning-guide/README.md

 # AppSec Learning Guide

-Key AppSec resources that I have used (or am aware of)
+A list of key resources for learning about Application Security (AppSec).
+Each section should not be treated as a comprehensive list, but rather a jumping off point for you to explore.

 ## OWASP Top 10s

-Offensive security is a key aspect off AppSec.
 The various vulnerabilities spanning the misc OWASP Top 10 lists that pertain to your role should be a fundamental pillar of your knowledge.
 Also if you are expanding into a new area, this is a good place to start.

 - [OWASP Top 10](https://owasp.org/www-project-top-ten/)
 - [OWASP Top 10 API](https://owasp.org/www-project-api-security/)